reowst/sdk/README.md

 ## Welcome to Network Next!

-[Network Next](https://networknext.com) is a marketplace for premium network transit.
+[Network Next](https://networknext.com) is the marketplace for premium network transit.

 It's used by multiplayer games to get better network performance for their players.